viney-shih/goroutines/README.md

 ### Basic usage of Pool in nonblocking mode

-By calling `ScheduleWithTimeout()`, it schedules the task to be executed by worker (goroutines) in the Pool within the specified period.
+By calling `ScheduleWithTimeout()`, it schedules the task executed by worker (goroutines) in the Pool within the specified period.
-If it exceeds the time and doesn't be scheduled, it will return error `ErrScheduleTimeout`.
+If it exceeds the time and doesn't be accepted, it will return error `ErrScheduleTimeout`.

 ```go
 totalN, taskN := 5, 5